sendbird/sendbird-chat-sample-android/groupchannel-file-progress-cancel/README.md

 # Cancel an in-progress file upload in a group channel

-This sample with UI components demonstrates how to cancel an in-progress file upload in a group channel on Sendbird Chat SDK for Android.
+This code sample with UI components demonstrates how to cancel an in-progress file upload in a group channel on Sendbird Chat SDK for Android.

 ## Prerequisites
 + Android Studio